YOU CAN HELP CONTROL MOSQUITOS IN YOUR YARD

 I have heard the term Vector, what does it mean?

 A vector is an insect or animal that transmits diseases from one host to another.
-Mosquitoes are vectors for many diseases including West Nile, Malaria, Encephalitis and Chikungunya.
+Mosquitos are vectors for many diseases including West Nile, Malaria, Encephalitis and Chikungunya.